jshhhhh/MeowRun/myBlockchain/web3/readme.md

 1. Prepare a fake ether.
 Use websites like below
 - [Ropsten testnet faucet](https://faucet.egorfine.com/)

 2. Create a fake account to test.
 Set address and private key.
-Use web3.eth method like below
+Use web3.eth method to create dummy account like below.

 ```js
 web3.eth.accounts.create()
 ```